Understanding your business's financial health is crucial. One effective way to do this is through breakeven analysis.

 Determine Your Selling Price

 Set your selling price per unit.
-This is how much you charge customers
+This is how much you charge customers for one unit of your product or service.

 Example: Selling price per unit - $15